ikkez/f3-cortex/readme.md

 To install Cortex, just copy the `/lib/db/cortex.php` file into your libs.
 For the SQL Schema Plugin, copy `lib/db/sql/schema.php` as well.

+If you use composer, all you need is to run `composer require ikkez/f3-cortex:dev-master`.

 ### Setup a DB

 Create a DB object of your choice.
 You can choose between [SQL](http://fatfreeframework.com/sql), [Jig](http://fatfreeframework.com/jig) or [MongoDB](http://fatfreeframework.com/mongo).
 Here are some examples: